Justice For Ryan - Ryan's Law

 - He then went into hiding at a flat in Tipton

-- When interviewed by Detectives he replied NO COMMENT to every single question
+- When interviewed by Detectives he replied NO COMMENT to every single police question

-The prosecution evidence presented to jury was overwhelming in support of a Murder conviction, so we the family & friends, along with the police and the prosecution legal team who provided really strong evidence and the whole of our community, cannot understand or comprehend how the jury got the decision “so devastatingly wrong” in returning a “Not Guilty” verdict and letting him walk free.
+The prosecution evidence presented to jury was overwhelming in support of a Murder conviction, so we the family & friends, along with the police and the prosecution legal team and the whole of our community, cannot understand or comprehend how the jury got the decision “so devastatingly wrong” in returning a “Not Guilty” verdict and letting him walk free.

 The force and actions used was not reasonable or lawful in the circumstances?

 The acquittal decision in our trial makes a mockery of our jury system and is an affront to justice.
-The acquittal verdict in our case, we believe is a gross miscarriage of justice and is manifestly illegitimate.
+The acquittal verdict in our case is a gross miscarriage of justice and is manifestly illegitimate.

 Victims of crime and their families suffer immense distress and torture, when a person that is so clearly guilty “as in our case” has been wrongly acquitted.